Kylie Jenner and Travis Scott Are Reportedly Taking a Break

 Kylie Jenner and Travis Scott just went from "in a relationship" to more complicated territory.
 According to People, the two have split and will co-parent baby Stormi.

-The last time the two were seen together was on August 27 at the premiere of Scott's Netflix documentary, Look Mom, I Can Fly.
-The whole family was at the premiere, Stormi included, though sources told TMZ that the couple has been struggling to make their relationship work for some time.
+The last time the couple was seen together was on Aug.
+27 at the premiere of Scott's Netflix documentary, Look Mom, I Can Fly.
+The whole family was at the premiere, Stormi included, though sources told TMZ that the pair has been struggling to make their relationship work for some time.

 "They are taking some time but not done," a source close to Jenner told People.
 "They still have some trust issues but their problems have stemmed more from the stress of their lifestyles."